History of the Labour Party (Ireland): Early history, 1917-1922

 In the end, a special party conference voted by 96 votes to 23 that the ILPTUC would not contest the 1918 general election, to allow the election to take the form of a plebiscite on Ireland's constitutional status.
 Sinn Féin won 73 of the 105 seats in the election and convened the First Dáil in January 1919.
 The Democratic Programme of the First Dáil was jointly drafted by Seán T. O'Kelly of Sinn Féin and Thomas Johnson of Labour.
 Despite being eventually pruned of much of its socialist content, some of the original radical elements survived.
 Sinn Féin paid its debt of honour to the Labour Party for its abstention by including in the Programme that every citizen was to be entitled to an adequate share of the produce of the nation's labour; the government would concern itself with the welfare of children, and would care for the aged and infirm; and it would seek "a general and lasting improvement in the conditions under which the working classes live and labour".

 However, while Johnson based the initial content of the Democratic Programme on the works of 1916 Rising leader, Pádraig Pearse, its content appeared to be too radical and revolutionary in tone for the Sinn Féin and IRB delegation.
-Its adoption was only permitted following drastic removals and changes at the insistence of Michael Collins, Harry Boland and Sean T. Ó Ceallaigh.
+Its adoption was only permitted following drastic removals and changes at the insistence of Michael Collins, Harry Boland and Seán T. O'Kelly.
 The most significant deletion by Sinn Féin was Labour's original proposal for the "Government to encourage the organisation of people into trade unions and co-operative societies with a view to the control and administration of the industries by the workers engaged in the industries."
-History Ireland writes that "Labour’s consolation prize of the Democratic Programme was grudgingly conceded, with Michael Collins the biggest begrudger of all."
+History Ireland writes that "Labour's consolation prize of the Democratic Programme was grudgingly conceded, with Michael Collins the biggest begrudger of all."

 The Labour Party played a key role in the Anti-Conscription Campaign of 1918.
 An extensive work stoppage in opposition to compulsory military service took place on 23 April 1918.
 With the exception of government offices, nearly all businesses shut down outside of Belfast.
 Catholic workers in particular were warned that they would be unemployed if they participated in the strike.
 Rallies were organised in 59 districts, including major urban areas like Dublin, Cork, Limerick, and Derry.
 Priests presided over all except three of the demonstrations, where they issued the anti-conscription vow.
 A meeting organised by Archbishop Walsh for senior clergy to address strategies for effectively combating the proliferation of "anarchism, republicanism, and Bolshevism" had to be cancelled due to their preoccupation with conducting commemorative Masses in honour of trade unionists.